prototypefund/reproducible-website/_events/paris2018/report.md

 scheduler

-- schould have authority over the build queue - builders (the thing inside chroot) should not have direct access to it
+- should have authority over the build queue - builders (the thing inside chroot) should not have direct access to it

 builders (use fresh chroot)